Publisher Sparkling Books announces a free e-book to aid Xmas gift selection

 Make Xmas Easy! is a free e-book of reading samples and reviews to help readers choose high-quality books for their seasonal gifts.
 Pdf version also available.

-We want to help those many families who are struggling financially this year.
-The direct sale special offers reflect the savings we make shipping multiple books rather than one book at a time.”LONDON, UNITED KINGDOM, October 31, 2022 /EINPresswire.com/ -- British publisher Sparkling Books announces a free e-book to help cash-conscious readers select economical book gifts this year.
+We want to help those who are struggling financially this year.
+The free e-book and nominally priced other e-books will help bargain hunters.”LONDON, UNITED KINGDOM, November 2, 2022 /EINPresswire.com/ -- British publisher Sparkling Books announces a free e-book to help cash-conscious readers select economical book gifts this year.
 Distributed through major e-book stores as ISBN 9781907230806 and also available direct from the publisher at sparklingbooks.com/xmas.html, readers can choose their gifts by potential recipient and read more about those gifts.

 — Anna Alessi

-For readers in the UK and Irish Republic, there are further seasonal offers on the company’s own web shop at sparklingbooks.com/offers.html including quantity discounts for any mix of two or more printed books.

-Those who want an extended read of books they are considering as gifts, will find all single-title e-books reduced to around one pound Sterling from 1st November to 11th December.
+For those who want an extended read of books they are considering as gifts, the company will also reduce all its single-title e-books to less than one US dollar from 1st November to 11th December.

-Spokesperson for the company, Anna Alessi said “We want to help those many families who are struggling financially this year.
-The free e-book and nominally priced other e-books will help bargain hunters, and the direct sale special offers reflect the savings we make shipping multiple books rather than one book at a time.”

 Sparkling Books publish adult fiction, fiction for children age 8 upwards, and interesting non-fiction books in both print and e-book formats.
-The website is both a source of useful information, including links to retailers around the world by title and format, and a shop shipped from the United Kingdom.
+The website is a source of useful information, including links to retailers around the world by title and format.

-Adult fiction titles include When Anthony Rathe Investigates by Matthew Booth, Ellipsis by Nikki Dudley, Lynnwood by Thomas Brown, and The Eloquence of Desire by Amanda Sington-Williams.
-There is also an omnibus gift edition of three titles, Three British Mystery Novels.

 Kids and teen fiction includes adventure stories Peregrine Harker & The Black Death by Luke Hollands, and Petronella and the Janjilons by Cheryl Bentley.